A transformer is

 eddy current loss, Pe = Ke f2 Bm2 t2

-Further, Kis a constant depending on the resistivity of the core material, therefore core material with good electrical conductivity must be used.
+Further, Ke is a constant depending on the resistivity of the core material, therefore core material with good electrical conductivity must be used.

 This also explains why cores are laminated in transformer ?